Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Numerical Experiments

 In the case of image denoising the potential reads as $U(x) = \frac{1}{2\sigma^2}\|x-y\|^2 + \theta\TV(x)$.
 For the data $y$ we use the ground truth image corrupted with additive Gaussian noise with standard deviation $\sigma = 0.05$.
 The parameter $\theta$ is set to $\theta = 30$.
 To reduce the computational effort we sample only a single Markov chain.
 We let the chain run for a burnin phase of 5e5 iterations and afterwards use the following 5e5 samples to approximate expected value and variance using running means which is possible as the chains satisfy the LLN (\Cref{prop:LLN_explicit}).
-As a \emph{ground truth} to compare to, we employ the BP algorithm which yields highly accurate estimates of the marginal distribution for each pixel and a discretized gray-scale space.
+As a \emph{ground truth} to compare to, we employ the BP algorithm which---despite not being exact---yields highly accurate estimates of the marginal distribution for each pixel and a discretized gray-scale space.
 In \Cref{fig:image_denoising_results}, for visual comparison, we show the final estimates of the expected values for all used methods.
-While in such high-dimensional examples, computing metrics of the entire distributions is far too computationally expensive, as a proxy in \Cref{fig:image_denoising_convergence} we show the discrepancy of the estimated expected value and variance of the explicit scheme and MYULA compared to the BP results.
-(Note that by the proven convergence result \eqref{eq:geo_conv}, in fact, all moments of $\mu_k^\tau$ converge to respective moments of $\pi^\tau$.)
+While in such high-dimensional examples, computing metrics of the entire distributions is far too computationally expensive, as a proxy we compare the expected values and variances of the explicit scheme and MYULA each to the BP results, which is illustrated in \Cref{fig:image_denoising_convergence}.
+Note that these expected values and variances are again elements of $\R^d$ with $d$ the number of image pixels and the errors shown are computed as the $L^2$ difference with respect to all pixels between estimate and target.
 Again, MYULA exhibits an increased bias compared to the proposed method.
 Lastly, we report the computation times in \Cref{table:computation_times_imaging}.
 Here, we find a significant increase in computational effort with MYULA caused by the iterative computation of the proximal mapping.
 However, it should be noted that this could be reduced by employing a rougher approximation of the prox, that is, fewer iterations in the primal-dual subroutine.

-\subsubsection{Image Deconvolution}
+\subsubsection{Image deconvolution}